Skip to content

 Continue reading this article below the form

-Because of the detailed nature of CCTV footage, your business can only place cameras in areas that do not have a reasonable expectation of privacy.
+A Data Protection Impact Assessment (DPIA) is a process within which your organisation can review any Due to the detailed nature of CCTV footage, your business can only place cameras in areas where there is no reasonable expectation of privacy.

-In practice, this means that (absent genuinely exceptional circumstances) you should not place cameras within the following areas:
+In practice, this means that (except for in genuinely exceptional circumstances) you should not place cameras within the following areas, where an individual would reasonably expect privacy:

 • bathrooms;